← Blog

 Video conferencing software is essential for delivering virtual instructor led training.
 Zoom, as you probably are aware, is one of the leading video conferencing tools on the market.
 It allows people to connect virtually from anywhere, across any device.
 This lends itself to running webinars and hosting online training perfectly for training providers.
 It’s super easy to use and you can get going in minutes.

-To find out more, check out the complete guide to Zoom for training providers.
+To find out more abut how to use Zoom in your virtual training, check out our complete guide to Zoom for training providers.

 Interactive whiteboard